Create and manage a database instance

 - Click Compute in the workspace sidebar.

-- Click the Database instances tab.
+- Click the Lakebase Postgres tab.

 - Click Create database instance.

-- Enter a database instance name.
+- Enter a database instance name (1-63 characters, letters and hyphens only).

 - Click Create.